-Fermented curtido is a sauerkraut-like relish from El Salvador.
-It is traditionally served with pupusas, however, this delicious condiment is perfect for all sorts of meals.
-See the section below for more serving suggestions.
+Fermented curtido is a sauerkraut-like condiment from El Salvador.
+It is traditionally served with pupusas, however, this delicious condiment is perfect for adding flavour to all sorts of dishes.
+While curtido can be pickled with vinegar, fermentation is more traditional and just as easy.

 How to Serve Fermented Curtido